 Punch holes with a hole punch or Crop-a-dile.
 The advantage to the Crop-a-dile is that it makes smaller holes so it holds onto the disc binding more securely.
 With scissors, clip from the paper edge to the punched hole.

-I’m so excited that I can create my own unique disc bound notebook DIY pocket folder.
+I’m so excited that I can create my own unique disc bound notebook DIY pocket folder and it’s such a pretty decorative pocket folder, too.
 I warn you, these pocket folders are so easy to make and adorable that they’re a bit addictive.

 More organizing ideas.